wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Things are not bad in themselves, but our cowardice makes them so."
+💬 Quote of the Day: "Reality is merely an illusion, albeit a very persistent one."
 <!-- end quote -->